Staffordshire Police - Murder of Arthur Gumbley

 The hunt for those responsible for his death is still ongoing, although a 28-year-old man of no fixed address was arrested in relation to this case and previous outstanding offences by colleagues at West Yorkshire Police in Castleford on 22 February.
-He remains in custody at this time.

 Today we are appealing for your help to return the Gumbley family’s valuable items.